ZILVERAI/zynapse/docs/SCHEMA_BUILDER.md

 11. **Document input validation** - Use Zod's error messages to provide helpful validation feedback
 12. **Consider versioning** - Plan for API evolution with versioning strategies
 13. **Avoid using .omit() in schemas** - Never use Zod's .omit() function in schemas as it creates maintenance issues and reduces schema clarity
+14. **Add schema usage documentation comments** - Include code comments that explain how to use each service/procedure when creating schemas:
+    ```typescript
+    // COMMENT: This service manages user authentication flow.
+    // Use for login/logout and session management, not for user data operations.
+    const authService = new Service("Auth")
+      .addProcedure({...});

+    // COMMENT: Each procedure should include usage documentation:
+    // - When to use this endpoint
+    // - Common integration patterns
+    // - Important limitations or edge cases
+    ```
+15. **Carefully consider middleware use** - Only apply middleware when the same exact behavior is needed for all procedures in a service.
+Document middleware thoroughly and consider procedure-specific validation as an alternative.

 By following these practices, you'll create a schema that serves as clear documentation, provides runtime validation, and enables full type safety throughout your application.